The contact geometry of the spatial circular restricted 3-body problem: Construction of restricted spatial three-body problem

 The term $p_1q_2 -p_2 q_1$, which is minus the angular momentum, is due to the time-dependent coordinate change.
 We translate the Moon to the origin and find a new Hamiltonian

 where $e=(1,0,0)$.
 By completing the squares we get

 This motivates the definition of the effective potential $U$ as

 The effective potential has five critical points $l^1, l^2, l^3, l^4, l^5$ which are called \textit{Lagrange points}.
 We order these Lagrange points by their critical values of $U$.
 There are three critical points on the axis between the Earth and Moon.
 The critical point $l^1$ is located between the Earth and Moon and attains the smallest critical value of $U$.
-Using the projection $\pi$ given by \eqref{1bc}, we find a one-to-one correspondence between critical points of the effective potential and of the Hamiltonian \eqref{divide}, i.e.,
+Using the projection $\pi$ given by \eqref{1bc}, we find a one to one correspondence between critical points of the effective potential and of the Hamiltonian \eqref{divide}.

-The critical points of the Hamiltonian will be denoted by $L_i := (q_{i,1},q_{i,2},0,-q_{i,2},q_{i,1},0) \in \mathbb{R}^6\quad \text{for} \ \ i \in \{1,2,3,4,5\}$.
-Denote the values of the Hamiltonian at critical points by $c_i := H(L_i)\quad \text{for }i \in \{1,2,3,4,5\}$.
+The critical points of the Hamiltonian will be denoted by Denote the values of the Hamiltonian at critical points by

 In the whole paper we will consider energy surface $H^{-1}(c)$, where $c$ is at most slightly larger than $H(L_1)$.
 This critical value is at most $-\frac{3}{2}$, so we will assume in particular that $c < -1$.